 - Reduce costs

 Exchanging resources, knowledge, and expertise reduces time spent on topics and processes otherwise handled internally and often from scratch.
 Additionally, as the innovation process is accelerated, reduced time spent on projects often leads to cost savings as well.
-Depending on the organization, multiple ideas might be revealed, developed, and test-bedded simultaneously.
-When successful, more revenue streams will have been created thanks to open innovation.
+Depending on the organization, one can reveal, develop, and test-bed multiple ideas simultaneously.
+When successful, open innovation creates more revenue streams.
 In comparison, internal teams without access to this process have limited capability and would have to be more selective with their prioritization.

 - Lowered risk

-Open innovation involves a certain degree of risk, yet by collaborating with others this risk is shared and therefore reduced.
-External parties ‘ involvement in your innovation efforts means the costs are divided between partners.
+Open innovation involves a certain degree of risk.
+Yet, companies reduce and share risk by collaborating with others.
+External parties’ involvement in your innovation efforts means divided costs between partners.
 As such, the risk is reduced.

 - Higher customer satisfaction